rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 - `value`: widget's value
 - `touch`: see [Touch state](#touch-state)

+??? infos "Keyboard & Matrix"
+    In keyboards and matrices, `id` is the id of the child widget that triggered the event.

 **Event: keyboard** (script widget only)

 - `type` (`string`): `keydown` or `keyup`